 Judge James E. Dooley owned the team and former Major League pitcher Jean Dubuc, who was implicated in the infamous Black Sox scandal, was the first general manager.

 The Reds played their inaugural game on Dec.
 3, 1926.
-They lost, 7-1, to the Springfield Indians but the crowd at the Auditorium didn’t go home disappointed as Brick Morrison of the home team won a pair of fights.
+They lost, 7-1, to the Springfield Indians with Montreal Canadiens’ farmhand, Hec Lepine, scoring the Reds very first and only goal.
+But the crowd at the Auditorium didn’t go home disappointed as Brick Morrison of the home team won a pair of fights.

 A little more than a decade later, Louis A. R. Pieri would purchase both the building and the team and take the Reds and the game to greater heights.
 The Reds would thrive for the better part of 51 winters.
 Thanks to them, generations of Rhode Islanders fell in love with the game as both fans and players.

 Johnny “The Black Cat’’ Gagnon established himself as Providence’s first professional hockey star with the Reds.
 He scored 20 goals in 39 games in 1927-28 and 21 in 39 games in 1929-30 before going on to play 10 years with the Montreal Canadiens.

 The Reds won their first championship in 1929-30, taking home the Fontaine Cup after defeating the Boston Tigers, three games to none.